-From mountains of Europe.
-Moderate to fast growth 30 to 60 ft. tall, 10 to 25 ft. wide.
-Grass green summer foliage, yellow-orange fall color.
+From the mountains of Europe.
+Moderate to fast growth 30–60 ft. tall and 10–25 ft. wide.
+Grass-green summer foliage, yellow-orange fall color.

 Native to Japan.
 This is the most frequently planted larch in the West.
 Fast growing to 60 ft. or taller and 20–30 ft. wide, but can be dwarfed in containers.
 Summer foliage is bluish green.
 ‘Diana’ grows to 45 ft. tall and 20 ft. wide, with twisted growth.Larix occidentalis

 Native to the Cascades and northern Rocky Mountains.
 Grows to 150–200 ft. tall as a timber tree, but usually just 30–50 ft. tall and 10–15 ft. wide in gardens.
 Sharp, stiff needles are blue-green to gray-green in summer.

 Like 'Catawbiense Album', this may be a hybrid.
 It grows to about 6 ft. tall and wide and produces pin...

 The climbing stems of this woody shrub grow to 1–4 ft. tall, 1 1/2 ft. wide; bear pairs of red f...